PrajwalMDeshanur/Youtube.github.io/README.md

 **Limitations and Challengs**

 - Optimal Matching: Ensuring the best possible match between students and teachers based on preferences, availability, and expertise.
-- Scalability: Handling a large number of students and teachers while maintaining real-time matching efficiency.
 - Dynamic Adjustments: Continuously updating assignments as new students enroll and teacher availability changes.

 **Market Benifts:**

-- Personalized Learning: Provides students with tailored support, enhancing their learning experience and outcomes.
 - Efficient Resource Allocation: Ensures that the best teachers are matched with students who can benefit the most, maximizing educational impact.
 - Competitive Advantage: Differentiates the platform by offering high-quality, personalized education services.